 - 1/2 cup dried cranberries

 - 1/2 teaspoon each ground ginger, cinnamon, nutmeg and cloves

 - 1/2 cup apple cider or juice

 - In a large bowl, beat butter and sugar until crumbly, about 2 minutes.
 Beat in the eggs, pumpkin and vanilla.
 Combine the flour, baking powder, cinnamon, salt, ginger, nutmeg, baking soda and cloves; add to the butter mixture just until blended.

-- Transfer to three greased 5-3/4-in. x 3-in. x 2-in. loaf pans.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+- Transfer to three greased 5-3/4x3x2-in. loaf pans.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - Transfer loaves to a cutting board; cut into 1/2-in. slices.
 Place cut side down on ungreased baking sheets.
 Bake for 5-10 minutes on each side or until lightly browned and firm.
 Remove to wire racks to cool.